TroydonAnabolic/troydon-fitness-next/blogposts/reward-meals-07-12-2023.md

 1. **Benchmark Rewards:** Use reward meals to celebrate weekly milestones in your diet journey.
 2. **Frequency:** Optimal frequency is typically once a week, allowing for balance and consistency.
 3. **Meal Composition:** Consider starting your reward meal with a protein-based option to regulate blood sugar levels.
 For example, a protein-rich starter followed by a more indulgent choice like pizza can strike a balance.
+If your feeling strong, some other good examples can be protein bars, protein cookies, protein pancakes.
+Personally, when I am not trying too hard I might have a slice of pizza, or
+   4 blocks of dark chocolates (not recommended because its still high in surgar)
+4. **Meal Composition:** Consider starting your reward meal with a protein-based option to regulate blood sugar levels.
+   A protein-rich starter, such as grilled chicken or a protein bar, can set a positive tone for your indulgence.
+Follow it up with a more satisfying choice like pizza, or a healthier alternative such as homemade pizza or any of the following examples:

+   - **Grilled Chicken and Vegetables Pizza:** Use a whole-grain crust, load up on grilled chicken, vegetables, and a moderate amount of cheese.

+   - **Sushi Roll with Brown Rice:** Opt for rolls with lean protein like tuna or salmon, plenty of veggies, and brown rice.

+   - **Sweet Potato Fries:** Bake sweet potato fries instead of deep-frying, and season with herbs and spices.

+   - **Homemade Burger:** Use lean ground turkey or beef, whole-grain or lettuce wraps, load up with veggies, and use a modest amount of sauce.

+   - **Greek Yogurt Parfait:** Layer Greek yogurt with fresh fruits and a small amount of granola, drizzle with honey for sweetness.

+   - **Whole-Grain Pasta with Pesto and Vegetables:** Opt for whole-grain pasta, use a homemade pesto with herbs and olive oil, and include a variety of colorful vegetables.

+   - **Dark Chocolate and Berries:** Indulge in a moderate amount of high-quality dark chocolate, paired with fresh berries.

+   - **Air-Popped Popcorn:** Make popcorn at home without excessive butter or oil, and season with nutritional yeast, herbs, or spices.

+   - **Protein Bars, Cookies, and Pancakes:** For a sweet and protein-packed option, consider protein bars, cookies, or pancakes.
+Choose those with quality ingredients and moderate sugar content.

 &nbsp;